 For lots of info on setting up an Etsy shop for success, check out my article – 5 Steps to Start an Etsy Shop

 Would you like a detailed critique and review of your Etsy shop?
 I offer this service, covering all areas of your Etsy shop.
 My aim is to offer you lots of useful help, quality suggestions and inspirational ideas to help your grow your Etsy shop and business.
-For more information, please see my listing on Etsy – Tin Teddy Shop Critque and Review
+For more information, please see my listing on Etsy – Tin Teddy Shop Critique and Review